Hatikvah: Usage in film

 American composer John Williams adapted "Hatikvah" in the 2005 historical drama film Munich.

-"Hatikvah" is also used both in the adaptation of Leon Uris's novel, Exodus, and in the 1993 film Schindler's List.

-In 2022 Roman Shumunov filmed a TV series titled As Long as in the Heart about the Israeli youth encounter with The Holocaust.

 Renditions, interpretations, and usage in popular music

 Barbra Streisand performed "Hatikvah" in 1978 at a televised music special called The Stars Salute Israel at 30, a performance which included a conversation by telephone and video link with former Prime Minister Golda Meir.

 American musician Anderson .Paak's 2016 release "Come Down" contains a sample of "Hatikvah" in English, attributed to producer Hi-Tek.

 A 2018 rendition of the anthem by Israeli Jewish singer Daniel Sa'adon that took inspiration from the Levantine music and dance style dabke caused controversy and accusations of appropriation of Palestinian culture, as well as consternation from some Israelis due to the tune's popularity with Hamas.
 Sa'adon, however, said that his desire was to "show that the unity of cultures is possible through music", and that he has a longtime appreciation for Southwest Asian and North African musical styles, having grown up with Tunisian music in the home.
 Sa'adon said that despite receiving "abusive comments" from both the right and the left of the political spectrum, he also received praise from friends and colleagues in the music world, including Arab citizens of Israel.

 On 25 May 2021, four days after the ceasefire that ended the 2021 Israel–Palestine crisis, Israeli singers Omer Adam and Noa Kirel released a pop remix of "Hatikvah" under the title "Hope".
 Produced by Scott Storch, it contains additional lyrics in English.
 It received mixed reviews, with some Israelis deeming it direspectful.
 Adam and Kirel donated their proceeds from the song to YAHAD United for Israel's Soldiers.

+In 2025, a group of Yiddishists released an album titled Lider mit Palestine לידער מיט פּאַלעסטינע: New Yiddish Songs of Grief, Fury, and Love.
+One of the songs included was titled "Goles-himen" (גלות הימען) or "Diaspora Hymn" as response or alternative to "Hatikvah" using the same Italian melody.
+The songwriter Isabel Frey writes that "This song is an anti-nationalist anthem celebrating Jewish life in the diaspora, free from state borders and ethno-nationalism.
+Having grown up singing Hatikva every weekend in my Zionist youth group in Vienna, I struggled with the ways Jewish ethno-nationalism had been normalised in my community and the absence of alternative expressions of Jewish belonging beyond the State of Israel.
+Writing this new text was a way to unlearn that indoctrination and reclaim a vision of diasporic Jewish life rooted in solidarity.
+Even as diasporists, we, too, might need a hymn – one that affirms a Jewish future compatible with Palestinian liberation, a just peace between the river and the sea, and, ultimately, freedom from all nation states."